This series must be read in order. Begin with HELL 1 here.

 Even more interestingly, Sheol means grave.

-And what we find is that it is a place where both the righteous and unrighteous dead go upon death.
+And what we find is that it is a place where both the righteous and unrighteous dead go upon death (because both righteous and unrighteousness people die and are buried).

 One ought to pause at this fact alone.